H47R15/cf-worker-for-atlas-discord-webhooks/README.md

 ### Environment Variables

-Create a `.env` file at the root of your project (or use Wrangler configuration) with at least the following variable:
+Create a `.env` file at the root of your project (for local usage) with at least the following variable:

 ```dotenv
 DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/your_webhook_id/your_webhook_token
 ```

-This URL is the Discord webhook endpoint where the reformatted messages will be sent.
+> **Note:** Cloudflare Workers do not automatically use your `.env` file.
+To securely set the Discord webhook URL in your deployment, use Wrangler’s secret command as described below.

 ## Wrangler Installation